 Disclaimer: Data cited above current as of publication date.
 BitGo is not affiliated with any of the entities listed above, and the information provided is not a testimonial in support of any entity or recommendation for any services.
 No legal, tax, investment, or other advice is provided by any BitGo entity.

-BitGo is the leading infrastructure provider of digital asset solutions, delivering custody, wallets, staking, trading, financing, and settlement services from regulated cold storage.
-Since our founding in 2013, we have focused on enabling our clients to securely navigate the digital asset space.
-With a large global presence through multiple regulated entities, BitGo serves thousands of institutions, including many of the industry's top brands, exchanges, and platforms, as well as millions of retail investors worldwide.
-As the operational backbone of the digital economy, BitGo handles a significant portion of Bitcoin network transactions and is the largest independent digital asset custodian, and staking provider, in the world.
+BitGo is the digital asset infrastructure company, delivering custody, wallets, staking, trading, financing, and settlement services from regulated cold storage.
+Since our founding in 2013, we have been focused on accelerating the transition of the financial system to a digital asset economy.
+With a global presence and multiple regulated entities, BitGo serves thousands of institutions, including many of the industry's top brands, exchanges, and platforms, and millions of retail investors worldwide.
 For more information, visit www.bitgo.com.